AemikaChow/AiDLab-fAshIon-Data/README.md

 🖤 **KEY NOTEs**

 - &nbsp;All images are collected from the Internet or created by us;
-- &nbsp;The logic of organizing these datasets is to take more consideration from the fashion side, i.e. fAshIon studies can be categorized into seven groups: Overview, Evaluation, Basic Tech, Selling, Styling, Design, and Buying.
-[CLICK](https://arxiv.org/pdf/2105.03050.pdf) to find more details about these groups.
+- &nbsp;The logic of organizing these datasets is to take more consideration from the fashion side, i.e. fAshIon studies can be categorized into seven groups: Selling, Styling, Design, and Buying etc. [CLICK](https://arxiv.org/pdf/2105.03050.pdf) to find more details.

 🖤 **ACKNOWLEDGE**